Relocation Information

 Arriving Soldiers

-While PCS travel always has many surprises, knowing more about the area and the people you'll be working with can really help.
+While PCS travel often has many surprises, knowing more about the area and the people you'll be working with can really help.
 This site is designed to help you familiarize yourself with your new community and enable you to contact your commander and 1st Sergeant.

 Find out everything you need before you move...